notjames/musings/index.md

 ## But how?!?

 OK.
 Let's go down this road.
 You have a Mac, right?
-You need to make a decision: use a container (I recommend Docker because it's what I know best) or Virtual Machine (I recommend Virtualbox because it's free and works quite well)?
+You need to make a decision: use a container (I recommend Docker but rkt is good, too) or Virtual Machine (I recommend Virtualbox because it's free and works quite well)?

 ### Docker